-Through-vial impedance spectroscopy (TVIS) is a novel process analytical technology for monitoring and/or controlling the freeze-drying of pharmaceutical products.
+Through-vial impedance spectroscopy (TVIS) is a novel process analytical technology for the development of freeze-drying processes and products.

 TVIS enables non-invasive, real time, in-line monitoring of the lyophilisation process, leading to increased process understanding and accelerated product development, especially in relation to the development of room temperature stabilised biopharmaceutical formulations.

 The imaginary part (dielectric loss) spectrum of the test object (the glass vial containing the frozen solution) will typically display one or two peaks within the experimental frequency range (10 Hz to 10 MHz).
 The peak frequency and the peak magnitude are then used to track the progression of the cycle.
 The peak frequency is sensitive to the temperature of the ice in the volume space bounded by the external electrodes whereas the peak magnitude is sensitive to the amount of ice remaining within the same region.
 Calibration of these parameters is achieved by the inclusion of a thermal cycling stage, with a maximum re-cycling temperature not exceeding the glass transition (so as to avoid any changes in ice structure or any damage to the drug substance, especially in the case of biologicals).
 It is then the calibration coefficients for the re-heating phase of the thermal cycle (rather than the re-cooling phase) which are used to predict the temperature in primary drying and the amount of ice remaining, from which the drying rate may be determined.